lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 non-exportable, then it can be assumed that those properties of that key will continue to hold into the future.

-## Publishing evidence in an X.509 extension {#sec-con-publishing-x509}
+## Publishing Evidence in an X.509 Extension {#sec-con-publishing-x509}

 This document specifies an Extension for carrying Evidence in a CRMF Certificate Signing Request (CSR), but it is intentionally NOT RECOMMENDED for a CA to copy the ext-evidence extension into the published certificate.
 The reason for this is that certificates are considered public information and the Evidence might contain detailed information about hardware and patch levels of the device on which the private key resides.
 The certificate requester has consented to sharing this detailed device information with the CA but might not consent to having these details published.
 These privacy considerations are beyond the scope of this document and may require additional signaling mechanisms in the CSR to prevent unintended publication of sensitive information, so we leave it as "NOT RECOMMENDED".
 Often, the correct layer at which to address this is either in certificate profiles, a Certificate Practice Statement (CPS), or in the protocol or application that carries the CSR to the RA/CA where a flag can be added indicating whether the RA/CA should consider the evidence to be public or private.

-## Type OID and verifier hint
+## Type OID

-The `EvidenceStatement` includes both a `type` OID and a free form `hint` field with which the Attester can provide information to the Relying Party about which Verifier to invoke to parse a given piece of Evidence.
+The `EvidenceStatement` includes a `type` OID with which the Attester can provide information to the Relying Party about which Verifier to invoke to parse a given piece of Evidence.
 Care should be taken when processing these data since at the time they are used, they are not yet verified.
 In fact, they are protected by the CSR signature but not by the signature from the Attester and so could be maliciously replaced in some cases.
-The authors' intent is that the `type` OID and `hint` will allow an RP to select between Verifier with which it has pre-established trust relationships, such as Verifier libraries that have been compiled in to the RP application.
+The authors' intent is that the `type` OID will allow an RP to select between Verifier with which it has pre-established trust relationships, such as Verifier libraries that have been compiled in to the RP application.
-As an example, the `hint` may take the form of an FQDN to uniquely identify a Verifier implementation, but the RP MUST NOT blindly make network calls to unknown domain names and trust the results.
-Implementers should also be cautious around `type` OID or `hint` values that cause a short-circuit in the verification logic, such as `None`, `Null`, `Debug`, empty CMW contents, or similar values that could cause the Evidence to appear to be valid when in fact it was not properly checked.
+Implementers should also be cautious around `type` OID values that cause a short-circuit in the verification logic that could cause the Evidence to appear to be valid when in fact it was not properly checked.

-## Additional security considerations
+## Additional Security Considerations

-In addition to the security considerations listed here, implementers should be familiar with the security considerations of the specifications on this this depends: PKCS#10 [RFC2986], CRMF [4211], as well as general security concepts relating to evidence and remote attestation; many of these concepts are discussed in the Remote ATtestation prodedureS (RATS) Architecture [RFC9334] sections 6 Roles and Entities, 7 Trust Model, 9 Freshness, 11 Privacy Considerations, and 12 Security Considerations.
+In addition to the security considerations listed here, implementers should be familiar with the security considerations of the specifications on this this depends: PKCS#10 {{RFC2986}}, CRMF {{RFC4211}}, as well as general security concepts relating to evidence and remote attestation; many of these concepts are discussed in the Remote ATtestation prodedureS (RATS) Architecture {{RFC9334}} sections 6 Roles and Entities, 7 Trust Model, 9 Freshness, 11 Privacy Considerations, and 12 Security Considerations.
 Implementers should also be aware of any security considerations relating to the specific evidence format being carried within the CSR.

 --- back

 # Examples